 Heat pump is clearly labeled and permanently affixed without compromising the structural integrity of the building.
 IN 1.14 Condensate produced by the system is removed via an adequately sloped drainage system and flows to a suitable termination point.
 IN 1.16 Line set penetrations into the building strated for exterior use.
-HP 1.2 shell are sealed with caulk, foam or other o compatible UV-resistant sealant Outdoor sections of line set are covere UV-resistant covering where rigid ones d with a rigid UV-resistant covering where are impractical.
-HP 1.2 e possible or a flexible Outdoor unit rests on a permanent, stable, level surface and is not covered by debris or obstacles that restrict airflow.
+HP 1.2 shell are sealed with caulk, foam or other o compatible UV-resistant sealant Outdoor sections of line set are covered UV-resistant covering where rigid ones d with a rigid UV-resistant covering where are impractical.
+HP 1.2 possible or a flexible Outdoor unit rests on a permanent, stable, level surface and is not covered by debris or obstacles that restrict airflow.
 If horizontally discharged, unit is bolted directly to risers and risers are mechanically or adhesively attached to the pad.
-HP 1.3 Programmable thermostat is installed v setback is no greater than 3°F. HP 1.1 with temperature setback capabilities.
-If pr rogrammed, the temperature Auxiliary heat lockout is set at 35°F or lower.
-Compressor lockout, if engaged, is set no higher than 5°F. HP 1.1 Evaporators and condensers have been verified as compatible with one another according to AHRI specifications.
-HP 1.0 System is installed in accordance with manufacturer's specifications and jurisdictional codes.
+HP 1.3 Programmable thermostat is installed with temperature setback capabilities.
+If programmed, the temperature setback is no greater than 3°F. HP 1.1 Auxiliary heat lockout is set at 35°F or lower.
+Compressor lockout, if engaged, is set no higher than 5°F. HP 1.1 Evaporators and condensers have been verified as compatible with one another according to AHRI specifications. $HP 1.0$ System is installed in accordance with the manufacturer's specifications and jurisdictional codes.
 IN 1.14 If system is an extended capacity heat pump, ensure the thermostat is variable speed compatible and programmed to lockout auxiliary heat.
-Lockout temperature should be based on balance point calculation.
-HP 1.4 Duct system has been inspected and any disconnects have been addressed.
-Print Name: Signature: Date: Date:
+Lockout temperature shall be set at 25°F maximum and be informed by balance point.
+HP 1.4 Print Print Name: Signature: Date: